zlicdt/twinkle-vim-config/README.md

 ## Pros.
 * It contains a autocomplete plugin that can autocomplete a lot languages source file.
 * It contains a status bar from Airline plugin with surprisingly beautiful.
+* And it contains a file explorer that easy to use.

 ## Installation
 Clone this repository and run `install.sh`.